rikterbeek/payment-php/README.md

 Adyen PHP Integration
 ==============
 The code examples in this reposity help you integrate with the Adyen platform using PHP.
 Please go through the code examples and read the documentation in the files itself.
-Each code example requires you to change some parameters to connect to your account such as merchant account and skincode.
+Each code example requires you to change some parameters to connect to your Adyen account such as merchant account and skincode.

 ## Code structure
 ```